DTE Energy power outage restoration times in SE Michigan: Here’s what we know

-DETROIT – Nearly a half a million people were without power in Southeast Michigan on Friday after damaging ice and winds moved through the region during the week.
+DETROIT – Nearly a half a million people were without power in Southeast Michigan this week after damaging ice and winds moved through the region.

-A winter storm brought rain, snow and accumulating ice on Wednesday, causing widespread power outages that have persisted into Friday.
-As of Friday afternoon, more than 400,000 DTE customers were without power.
+The mid-week winter storm brought rain, snow and accumulating ice, causing widespread power outages that persisted into Friday.

+As of 8:35 a.m.
+Sunday, more than 170,000 DTE customers were without power.
 Here’s what we know about possible restoration times.

 DTE Energy power outage restoration times - what we know